 The Riverside Lobby is open 24/7 and it’s where you can use the bathroom and shower.
 After sleeping in your cold room, you can get changed here, warm up in the sauna, and enjoy a hot cup of lingonberry juice.

-Alternatively, you can opt for a guided tour of ICEHOTEL if you’d rather not spend the night here.
+Alternatively, you can opt for a tour of ICEHOTEL if you’d rather not spend the night here.

 Where is ICEHOTEL Sweden?